Treadmill Desk and Standing Desk Ergonomics

 Treadmill Desk and Standing Desk Posture Tips

 There are basic ergonomic tips to consider when setting up your treadmill desk or standing desk.
-Remember the concept of neutral body positioning and follow these recommendations:
+Remember the concept of neutral body positioning and follow these tips:

 - Head and neck are balanced and in-line with the torso.

 - Elbows are close to the body and bent between 90 and 120 degrees.
-Desktop height should be adjusted accordingly.
+Standing desk height should be adjusted accordingly.

 - Top of the monitor is at or just below eye level so the user does not have to tilt the head up or bend the neck down to see the monitor.